 It might not seem like a very serious reason to choose your retirement option, but enjoyment and happiness are what we all strive for.
 So this can be easily missed as a key factor behind the rise of retirement villages, but is actually one of the biggest reasons our residents choose us.
-People are also moving to the villages while they are relatively young because they want to enjoy retirement now.
+If you’re wondering what age you should move into a retirement community, many are choosing to move when they are relatively young so they can enjoy all the benefits now.

 The fact is fewer people in retirement are choosing to stay in the family home, while also eschewing ‘traditional’ retirement options, such as simply downsizing in the same location or moving in with their children.